How Great User Onboarding Generates 10X Customer Value in SaaS?

-So aside from the constant optimisation, what are the best ways to educate and onboard your customers?
+So aside from the constant optimization, what are the best ways to educate and onboard your customers?

 - It’s the most obvious one really, it’s the communication channel you’re pretty much guaranteed to collect and you’re pretty likely to reach the inbox of B2B customers.

-- One of my favourite techniques which i think works really well is telling people exactly how much, or how little, they’ve achieved, particularly if it’s partway through a trial.
-Tell them how many tweets they’ve sent out, tell them how many tickets have been completed in their first few days.
+- One of my favorite techniques which I think works really well is telling people exactly how much, or how little, they’ve achieved, particularly if it’s partway through a trial.
+Tell them how many tweets they’ve sent out, and tell them how many tickets have been completed in their first few days.
 If you show off this value, they’re more likely to appreciate the tool and stick with it.

 - Product Videos & Webinars

 Videos do everything for you.
-They can describe your product, show of your product in the perfect setting for your audience, and throw in social proof, case studies and even FAQ style info to help people out.
+They can describe your product, show your product in the perfect setting for your audience, and throw in social proof, case studies, and even FAQ-style info to help people out.
 My advice would be to not restrict people to only webinars and times set by you.
 It needs to be convenient for the customer, not for you.